 NES is a commercial lobster business in which the parties are both 50% shareholders.

-NES operates out of the land and buildings located at 126 Clark Point Road, Southwest business.
+NES operates out of the land and buildings located at 126 Clark Point Road, Southwest Harbor, Maine (the "Wharf").
+NES buys lobsters from fishermen, sells lobsters to commercial and retail customers, and supplies bait, salt, and fuel to fishermen.
+Defendant founded the business in 1986 as Fish Unlimited and mainly through her own effort grew it into a successful business.
 Plaintiff contributed to the growth of Fish Unlimited by catching seafood, but it was mainly Defendant's talent, time and energy that grew the business.
-Much later, around 2007, Plaintiff took over primary responsibility for managing the business, and did so until this court's November 3, 2015 Interim Order pursuant to which Defendant was to assume responsibility for the business operations of NES.
+Somewhat later, as early as 1997 but perhaps as late as 2005, Plaintiff took over primary responsibility for managing the business, and did so until this court's November 3, 2015 Interim Order pursuant to which Defendant was to assume responsibility for the business operations of NES.